 Dr. Randy Seeley is the Henry King Ransom Endowed Professor of Surgery at the University of Michigan School of Medicine.
 He also serves as the director of the NIH-funded Michigan Nutrition Obesity Research Center (MNORC).
 Prior to that, Dr. Seeley was Professor of Medicine and held the Donald C. Harrison Endowed Chair at the University of Cincinnati College of Medicine where he also served as the Director of the Cincinnati Diabetes and Obesity Center (CDOC).
 His scientific work has focused on the actions of various peripheral hormones in the CNS that serve to regulate food intake, body weight and the levels of circulating fuels.
 In particular, he has focused upon the numerous hypothalamic and G.I. peptides and their associated receptors that influence both energy intake as well as peripheral metabolic processes with a focus on developing new treatment strategies for both obesity and diabetes.
 His recent work has included a focus on identifying the molecular underpinnings of the potent effects of bariatric surgery on weight and metabolism.

 Dr. Seeley has also served on numerous review panels for the NIH and was Chair of the Integrative Physiology of Obesity and Diabetes review panel.
-He currently serves on the NIDDK Clinical Obesity Research Panel and on the Board of Reviewing Editors for Science.
-He has given over 70 invited academic lectures since 2012.
+He served on the NIDDK Clinical Obesity Research Panel and on the Board of Reviewing Editors for Science.
+He currently serves as Senior Associate Editor for Diabetes.

 Dr. Seeley has also been sought after by companies trying to bring new therapies for obesity and diabetes to patients.
-He has served as a consultant or member of a Scientific Advisory Board for venture capital, medical device, pharmaceutical and biotech companies such as Ethicon Surgical Care, Novartis, Novo Nordisk, Eli Lilly, Merck, Takeda, Amylin, Angiochem, Zealand, Boehringer Ingelheim, Eisai, Janssen, Novartis, Sanofi, Kallyope, Scohia, Ironwood Pharmaceuticals, Zafgen, Gilead, Kintai, Ionis, Rewind Health and Calibrate.
+He has served as a consultant or member of a Scientific Advisory Board for venture capital, medical device, pharmaceutical and biotech companies such as Procter & Gamble, Johnson & Johnson, Novartis, Novo Nordisk, Eli Lilly, Merck, Takeda, Amylin, Angiochem, Zealand, Boehringer Ingelheim, Eisai, Janssen, Novartis, Sanofi, Kallyope, Scohia, Ironwood Pharmaceuticals, Zafgen, Gilead, Kintai, Ionis, Rewind Health and Calibrate.
 His laboratory has worked on numerous collaborative research projects with industry partners including Ethicon Endo-Surgery, Procter & Gamble, Pfizer, Novo Nordisk, Amylin, Roche, Merck, Zafgen, Zealand, Mannkind, Boehringer Ingelheim, Easai, Givaudan, AstraZeneca, Ablaris, Kintai, Energesis, Ionis, Fractyl and Eli Lilly.